On this page

 Infections in other mammals

-Overseas, HPAI H5N1 has been found in about 60 species of mammals.
+Overseas, this strain of HPAI H5N1 has been found in about 60 species of mammals.
 They can be infected with the disease after contact with infected birds or contaminated material, including water, feed, and litter.

 It has been detected in dairy cattle in the United States (US), with cattle generally recovering from the disease in 2 to 3 weeks with supportive care.
 The US is the only country where cases of HPAI H5N1 have been reported in cattle.
 Mild cases of HPAI have been detected in a few people who had close contact with infected cattle.